JoseJX/analogue-pocket-patches/README.md

 This patch converts `Heracles no Eikou - Ugokidashita Kamigami (J)` to the `.pocket` format.

+This patch was updated to fix a crash during combat.
+(2023/09/24)

 ROM MD5: `ccbd8d97a61883e05eab21a5546188b2`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/Heracles.ips).